o-bm/o-bm/README.md

 - 🌱 I’m currently learning React and Node.js.
 I am a passionate learner eager to apply my knowledge in real-world projects.
 - 💬 Ask me anything about AI, chatbots, graph theory, or why my code works perfectly at 3 AM but breaks during demos 😁
 - 📫 How to reach me: email is best!
-- 🔍 Fun Fact: I have quite a bit of experiance in developing chatbots